AustinT/book-summaries/fiction/novels.md

 # 2019-05-27: The Man in the High Castle
 Interesting book; made me want to learn about the I Ching (a Chinese divination book).

+# 2020-05-25 Angela's Ashes

+Very sad but moving book.
+Made me realize how lucky I was in my childhood not to grow up in poverty.